General Electric (NYSE:GE) Issues FY 2022 Earnings Guidance

-General Electric (NYSE:GE – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided EPS guidance of $2.800-$3.500 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.340.
+General Electric (NYSE:GE – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of $2.800-$3.500 for the period, compared to the Thomson Reuters consensus estimate of $3.340.
 The company issued revenue guidance of -.

-Several analysts recently weighed in on the company.
-Wells Fargo & Company decreased their price target on General Electric from $105.00 to $102.00 and set an equal weight rating on the stock in a report on Wednesday, January 26th.
-Morgan Stanley reduced their target price on General Electric from $125.00 to $120.00 and set an overweight rating on the stock in a research note on Tuesday, February 1st.
-Royal Bank of Canada increased their target price on General Electric from $113.00 to $118.00 and gave the stock an outperform rating in a research note on Friday, March 11th.
-Credit Suisse Group reduced their target price on General Electric from $122.00 to $116.00 and set an outperform rating on the stock in a research note on Monday, March 7th.
-Finally, Deutsche Bank Aktiengesellschaft reduced their target price on General Electric from $119.00 to $108.00 and set a buy rating on the stock in a research note on Thursday, January 27th.
-Five research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
-Based on data from MarketBeat, the company presently has a consensus rating of Buy and a consensus target price of $119.53.
+A number of equities research analysts have recently commented on the stock.
+Deutsche Bank Aktiengesellschaft lowered their price target on shares of General Electric from $119.00 to $108.00 and set a buy rating for the company in a report on Thursday, January 27th.
+Barclays dropped their price objective on shares of General Electric from $116.00 to $115.00 and set an overweight rating for the company in a research note on Tuesday, March 29th.
+Morgan Stanley decreased their target price on General Electric from $125.00 to $120.00 and set an overweight rating for the company in a report on Tuesday, February 1st.
+StockNews.com initiated coverage on General Electric in a research report on Thursday.
+They issued a hold rating on the stock.
+Finally, Zacks Investment Research upgraded shares of General Electric from a sell rating to a hold rating and set a $94.00 price target for the company in a research note on Monday, March 7th.
+Five investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
+According to MarketBeat, General Electric presently has an average rating of Buy and an average target price of $119.53.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, April 25th.
-Stockholders of record on Tuesday, March 8th will be given a $0.08 dividend.
-This represents a $0.32 dividend on an annualized basis and a dividend yield of 0.35%.
-The ex-dividend date is Monday, March 7th.
-General Electric’s dividend payout ratio (DPR) is presently -5.14%.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, April 25th.
+Shareholders of record on Tuesday, March 8th will be paid a dividend of $0.08 per share.
+This represents a $0.32 dividend on an annualized basis and a yield of 0.35%.
+The ex-dividend date of this dividend is Monday, March 7th.
+General Electric’s dividend payout ratio is presently -5.14%.

 General Electric Company operates as a high-tech industrial company in Europe, China, Asia, the Americas, the Middle East, and Africa.
 It operates through four segments: Power, Renewable Energy, Aviation, and Healthcare segments.
 The Power segment offers gas and steam turbines, full balance of plant, upgrade, and service solutions, as well as data-leveraging software for power generation, industrial, government, and other customers.